 WALES HALL, located at 8 Abbott Park Place, houses the Downcity fitness center, shower and locker rooms and the commuter lounge on the lower level, and the Pepsi Forum auditorium, Student Payroll, Health Education and the Gender Equity Center on the first floor.
 The second floor houses Counseling Services and Community Relations.
 The third floor houses Health Services for the Downcity Campus.
 The fourth and fifth floors are home to JWU’s Human Resources and Payroll.

 The XAVIER COMPLEX, located at 259 Pine Street at Broad and Claverick streets, houses classrooms, faculty offices, a variety of computer and word processing labs, and Schneider Auditorium.
 This complex also houses the College of Management.
 The Statler Dining Room, a hospitality kitchen lab, Bistro 61 and a hospitality beverage lab are on the first floor.

-Xavier Hall in the Xavier Complex includes an interdenominational chapel, Online Learning, and a residence hall with laundry facilities.
+Xavier Hall in the Xavier Complex includes an interdenominational chapel, the BRIDGE Center and a residence hall with laundry facilities.